 In Aspo Group no deferred tax assets have been recognized on the taxable losses carried forward because there is no assurance that the companies that accumulated the losses will be able to utilize them before they expire.
 The Finnish companies' taxable losses were EUR 48.8 (54.8) million and foreign companies taxable losses amounted to EUR 3.2 (2.3) million.
-The loss expiry period varies from one country to another, while some losses do not expire within the scope of the current legislation.
+The the scope of the current legislation.
 In Finland, the period of utilization of tax losses is ten years.
 In Aspo Group, tax losses expire and emerge each year.